ondrejsika/proxmox-training/README.md

 ### Port Forward

-You can setup SSH port forward into VMs
+You can setup the SSH port forward into VMs

 ```
 iptables -t nat -A PREROUTING -i vmbr0 -p tcp --dport 9900 -j DNAT --to 192.168.0.100:22